reddor/emr/README.md

 "Double Speed" might cause problems if your CPU is too slow (or your soundcard does not support twice the samplerate).
 Use "Half speed" instead.

-If all of the above hints are stupid and didn't help, your fucked.
+If all of the above hints are stupid and didn't help, you're out of luck.
 You can file a bug here.

 ## CREDITS